This post may contain affiliate links. For more information, please read my disclosure policy.

 I had half of a huge rotisserie chicken leftover from the pot of Cajun Chicken Stew I made this week so this quick and easy chili was in order.
-I’ve been having to take Baby to the vet on a weekly basis to have her eye checked… it was so nice to throw this together when we got back home.
-By using a store-bought rotisserie chicken, this recipe comes together in just 30 minutes!
+It’s packed with zesty southwestern flavors that is totally customizable to your personal taste.

 - 2 tablespoons olive oil